The Real Adventures of Jonny Quest: Cast

 Hanna-Barbera bought out the first cast's contracts and hired new actors for the second season.
 This cast featured Quinton Flynn as Jonny, John de Lancie as Dr. Quest, Granville Van Dusen (for the first two episodes) and Robert Foxworth as Race, Jennifer Hale as Jessie, and Rob Paulsen as Hadji.
 Paulsen previously voiced Hadji in The New Adventures of Jonny Quest and the two Quest telefilms.
-Don Messick was hired to reprise his classic role as Dr. Quest, but was forced into retirement by a stroke during early sessions.
+Don Messick was hired to reprise his classic role as Dr. Quest but was forced into retirement by a stroke during early sessions.
 Van Dusen voiced Bannon in the 1986 Quest series, and Foxworth took over the part after auditioning for Dr. Quest.
-Frank Welker, Michael Bell and B.J.
-Ward reprised their respective roles as Surd, Rage and Iris (the QuestWorld A.I.) in the second season.
+Frank Welker, Michael Bell, and B.J.
+Ward reprised their respective roles as Bandit, Surd, Rage and Iris (the QuestWorld A.I.) in the second season.
+The casting changes were public information at the time of the series premiere; Fred Seibert hoped that "viewers won't be able to tell" differences between seasons.

-Throughout the two seasons, several notable guest stars included Kevin Conroy, Earl Boen, Clancy Brown, Robert Ito, James Shigeta, Irene Bedard, Lucy Liu, Brock Peters, Tristan Rogers, Edward Asner, Julian Sands, Helene Udy, Mayim Bialik, Mark Hamill, Andreas Katsulas, Jeffrey Tambor, Dorian Harewood, Clive Revill, Kenneth Mars, Nick Chinlund, George Kennedy, Clyde Kusatsu, Dean Jones, Thomas Gibson, Sarah Douglas, Tasia Valenza and Carl Lumbly.
+Throughout the two seasons, several notable guest stars included Kevin Conroy, Earl Boen, Clancy Brown, Robert Ito, James Shigeta, Irene Bedard, Lucy Liu, Brock Peters, Tristan Rogers, Edward Asner, Julian Sands, Helene Udy, Mayim Bialik, Mark Hamill, Andreas Katsulas, Jeffrey Tambor, Dorian Harewood, Clive Revill, Kenneth Mars, Nick Chinlund, George Kennedy, Clyde Kusatsu, Dean Jones, Thomas Gibson, Sarah Douglas, Tasia Valenza, and Carl Lumbly.
 Season two writer Lance Falk has also regretted not thinking about veteran voice actor John Stephenson, who was the very first voice of Dr. Quest, for a guest role.